tydaeus/notes/windows/powershell/powershell_modules.md

 ### With a Module Manifest
 More complex modules should include a module manifest.
 The manifest is a .psd1 document that declares metadata and setup configuration for the module.

 The manifest's name is the module name and must match the name of the containing folder (e.g. `MyModule\MyModule.psd1`).
 Do not include a .psm1 file with the same name within the subdirectory, because `Import-Module MyModule` will result in that file being imported directly as well and shadowing the manifest.

+## Variable Scoping
+Variables declared within the module by default effectively act as being within their own module-specific scope.
+Functions defined in the module access and operate on these variables by default.
+These variables cannot be accesed from outside the module's scripting and function.

+If a variable is exported from the module by the `Export-ModuleMember` cmdlet, it becomes part of the `global` scope, allowing scripts to read and overwrite it (at which point internal functions will also reference the global version).